klouderm/DNSC_6301_Project/README.md

 * **Potential Uncertainties**
     * This model has only been tested in the Google Colab environment, further testing would be needed to determine if the results would be affected by a change in development environment or hardware.
     * This model was developed and tested in a lab environment, and we can not guarantee to know how the model will perform in real world scenarios.
-Therefore, the model, it's behavior, and it's results must be closely monitored after production deployment.
+Therefore, the model's behavior and results must be closely monitored after production deployment.